G-EDM/G-RBLevo/README.md

     The max current trigger is in % relative to max The ADC voltage logic low is in ADC resolution.

+# Settings file

+    After the first boot the firmware will generate a directory tree. gedm3/settings
+    gedm3/gcode

+    All .gcode files need to be in the gcode folder and all .PRO settings files will be located in the settings folder.

+    The 30MM-DUAL-SAFE.PRO settings file is very slow but works.
+It did the 30mm mild steel cut.
+    After I had settings that worked I haven't changed them further.
+    There is room to improve it.
+    But this file is a good starting point.
+    DPM was set to 0.8A

+# Adjust vFd
+    The vFd ADC reading on the scope should be at 2040 without water and load.
+    The big poti on the pulseboard is used to set it.
+    There is a setting to adjust the trigger treshold but 2040 without load is about what I have.
+    Turn the on/off switch to off, enable PWM, enable the DPM @60v and adjust the poti until the vFd is correct.
+This is important.

 # G-RBL - A three axis motion control software for electrical discharge machining